mobigaurav/task2/README.md

 # Usage

-Download the plugin on your local system
+Download the project on your local system

 Add the plugin using command- cordova plugin add (/path where project is downloaded)